mvinza34/A-Pi-Christmas/README.md

 # A-Pi-Christmas
-A christmas-themed project that features flowing LEDs, four buzzers playing christmas tunes, and a Pygame-based animation; all done on the Raspberry Pi 4.
+This is a Christmas-themed project featuring flowing LEDs, four buzzers playing Christmas tunes, and a Pygame-based animation; all done on the Raspberry Pi 4.

+More to come...